Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-baker.rst

 .. dropdown:: Step 5: Register validator keys

-   The last step is to configure the running node with the validator keys so the node can start baking.
+   The last step is to configure the running node with the validator keys so the node can start producing blocks.
 If you have a third-party node runner run a node for you, you will need to provide your validator keys to the node runner in a secure manner.

    - :ref:`On Windows<baker-windows>`